Korean Grammar Point

 Key Takeaways

-• ~소문에는 is used to indicate hearsay or rumors.
+• ~소문에는 is used to relay information based on rumors or hearsay.

 Quick Recap Quiz